Key Takeaways:

 How to move a corporation from California to Nevada typically originates from a need to avoid the higher income state taxes in California.
 The rates aren't just high — California leads the pack in the highest income state tax with New York and Hawaii.
 If you move a business from one state to another, the state laws of both states should be reviewed before moving forward.

-Moving a corporation isn't just about changing an address.
+Moving a corporation involves more than simply changing an address.
 Due to California laws, the business must operate — and in many cases, the owner must be present at the location — in California.
 However, with the increase in e-commerce, business owners with multiple entities who provide a range of products and services are seeing that the requirement of a physical presence is less of an issue.

 If you plan to keep operations running in the state of formation, but you will also open new locations in the new state, most states will require that you file as a foreign authority rather than moving the corporation from one state to another.
 If you are moving all operations to the new state, then establishing the corporation in the new state is required.